Psiphon-Inc/psiphon-automation/EmailResponder/FeedbackDecryptor/README.md

 ImportError: /usr/local/lib/python2.7/dist-packages/M2Crypto-0.21.1-py2.7-linux-x86_64.exx/__m2crypto.so: undefined symbol: SSLv2_method
 ```

+Then `sudo pip uninstall M2Crypto`.

-Then pull the source from here:
+...and then pull the source from here:
 http://chandlerproject.org/Projects/MeTooCrypto

 ...and follow the instructions for code mods here: